 The Alayavijnana is not just something that impacts rebirth “after” your physical body ceases, but it also happens right now in your current life.
 Ven.
-Thich Nhat Hanh liked to explain the Store Consciousness like a field where you can plant seeds (either wholesome or unwholesome karmaic actions) that can sprout at any given time when the causes and conditions are right for them.
+Thich Nhat Hanh liked to explain the Store Consciousness as a field where you can plant seeds (either wholesome or unwholesome karmic actions) that can sprout at any given time when the causes and conditions are right for them.
 Just like seeds in a garden, as soon as you start watering particular seed(s) and nurturing them, they keep growing.
 When this happens, they go from this field (Store Consciousness) to the “Mind Consciousness” which is where we act upon them and they have their “power”, so to speak.
-So if you are watering unwholesome seeds, they will grow and overwhelm your “garden”.
+So, if you are watering unwholesome seeds, they will grow and overwhelm your “garden”.
 But just like a garden, you have complete control over not watering these seeds anymore, and instead watering the wholesome seeds.

 After our physical body ceases to exist, this Alayavijanana continues on.
 Likened to a “stream” of consciousness, our delusion is thinking we are separate and not connected to anything else.
 What is the illusion is believing this frail physical body, which will cease to exist, is not a “you”.
-Your seeds which are planted in the Alayavijanana continue on.
+Your seeds that are planted in the Alayavijanana continue on.
 This field where the seeds are planted does not go away.
 If you need a physical example, simply go outside to where you have dirt (plants not necessary), look at it, and then walk away.
 That dirt will exist long after you leave.
 Seeds last a long time also…they stay in their hardened little cocoons until the right causes and conditions (water, nutritious soil, sunlight) come to make them sprout and grow.
 Your actions are the same.